solana-labs/solana/docs/src/developing/on-chain-programs/developing-rust.md

 At a minimum, Solana Rust programs must pull in the [solana-program](https://crates.io/crates/solana-program) crate.

-Solana BPF programs have some [restrictions](#restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.
+Solana SBF programs have some [restrictions](#restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.

 For example:

 - Crates that require the architecture be a subset of the ones supported by the official toolchain.
-There is no workaround for this unless that crate is forked and BPF added to that those architecture checks.
+There is no workaround for this unless that crate is forked and SBF added to that those architecture checks.
 - Crates may depend on `rand` which is not supported in Solana's deterministic program environment.
 To include a `rand` dependent crate refer to [Depending on Rand](#depending-on-rand).